 Firearms & Weapons Defenses

 Michigan has many laws regulating the legal use of firearms, and breaking them can have serious consequences.
 Maurice Davis is deeply experienced in these cases and has helped many offenders obtain reduced or vacated firearms charges.
-If you’ve been charged with a firearms related offense, hiring a Detroit weapons lawyer to defend your case can significantly reduce your chances of serving jail time or paying fines.
+If you’ve been charged with a firearms related offense, hiring a Detroit firearms lawyer to defend your case can significantly reduce your chances of serving jail time or paying fines.

 There are two broad categories of crimes involving firearms and other weapons: those involving criminal intent and those that do not.
 Most firearms and weapons crimes do not require a prosecutor to prove that you were acting with criminal intent—mere possession under certain circumstances is sufficient grounds for a conviction.
 Learn more about possible defenses to weapons crime by contacting Maurice Davis online today.

 Firearms and Weapons Crimes Requiring Proof of Criminal Intent